Waste Connections, Inc.

 - Prepare and publish an annual report on executive compensation in the Company’s management information circular/proxy statement and otherwise review executive compensation disclosure, in accordance with applicable securities laws and other applicable laws.

-- To determine stock ownership guidelines for the Chief Executive Officer and other executive officers of the Company and monitor compliance with such guidelines.
+- To determine share ownership guidelines for the Chief Executive Officer and other executive officers of the Company and monitor compliance with such guidelines.

 - Have the authority to delegate any of its responsibilities to single members of the Committee or sub-committees as the Committee deems appropriate in its sole discretion and as permitted by applicable law.

-- Report its actions and any recommendations to the Board after each Committee meeting.
+- Report its actions and any recommendations to the Board after each Committee meeting by providing the Board with copies of the minutes of each Committee meeting.

-- Conduct an annual evaluation of the Committee’s performance of its duties under this Charter and present the results of such evaluation to the Board.
+- Conduct an annual self-evaluation of the Committee’s performance of its duties under this Charter and present the results of such evaluation to the Board.

 - On a periodic basis, and at least annually, review and assess the adequacy of this Charter, including in light of legal or regulatory changes or other guidance, and recommend any proposed changes to the Board.